plant-ai-biophysics-lab/DeformableCNN-PlantTraits/README.md

 ## Evaluation

-Either use eval.py or run the evaluation cells in the example notebook.
-Keep in mind these cells require GT in order to quntify error.
-For deployment, load the image, load the model, pass the image through the model, and the output will be the plant traits.
+Either use `eval.py` or run the evaluation cells in the `example.ipynb` notebook.
+Keep in mind that these cells require ground-truth values in order to quntify error.
+For deployment, load the image, load the model, pass the image through the model, and the model will output continuous plant traits values.

 ## Acknowledgments